Alan Percy, 8th Duke of Northumberland: Early life

 Percy was born in London on 17 April 1880.
 He was the son of Henry Percy, 7th Duke of Northumberland, and Lady Edith Campbell (a daughter of George Campbell, 8th Duke of Argyll).

-Among his siblings were his Henry Algernon George Percy, Earl Percy (who died unmarried), Lady Victoria Alexandra Percy (wife of Sir Robert Tidmarsh), Lady Mary Percy (who married Aymer Edward Maxwell), Lord William Richard Percy, Lord James Percy (who died unmarried), and Lord Eustace Sutherland Campbell Percy (who was created 1st Baron Percy of Newcastle).
+Among his siblings were his elder brother Henry Algernon George Percy, Earl Percy (who died unmarried), Lady Victoria Alexandra Percy (wife of Sir Robert Tidmarsh), Lady Mary Percy (who married Aymer Edward Maxwell, they were parents of author Gavin Maxwell), Lord William Richard Percy, Lord James Percy (who died unmarried), and Lord Eustace Sutherland Campbell Percy (who was created 1st Baron Percy of Newcastle).